-7.13B.
-Describe the hierarchical organization of cells, tissues, organs, and organ systems within plants and animals.
+7.12C.
+Recognize levels of organization in plants and animals, including cells, tissues, organs, organ systems, and organisms

 NGSS ALIGNMENT

 MS-LS1-1.
 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells